galaxyproject/galaxy-hub/src/splash/blurb/index.md

   Pages, interactive, web-based documents that describe a complete analysis.

-This is the Galaxy Community Hub, where you'll find community curated documentation of all things Galaxy.
+Welcome to the Galaxy Community Hub, where you'll find community curated documentation of all things Galaxy.